Astrometric constraints on stochastic gravitational wave background with neural networks: Neural network architectures

 \section{Neural network architectures}

 The application of machine learning techniques to the analysis and interpretation of GW data represents a significant advancement in the field.
-These algorithms are particularly well-suited for tackling complex problems, such as pattern recognition in large and intricate datasets, feature extraction, and significantly improving computation time.
+These algorithms are particularly well suited for tackling complex problems, such as pattern recognition in large and intricate datasets, feature extraction, and significantly improving computation time.

 The first NN we study is a FCN, where each neuron in a layer is connected to every neuron in the subsequent layer.
 It learns to detect patterns and features through a series of transformations and activation functions.
 Because of the density of connections, this kind of network is suitable to capture complex relationships in input data to have an estimate of the desired output.
 The final prediction is encoded in the output layer, which can represent different labels for classification problems or continuous values for regression problems.
 Specifically, in our case, we focus on a regression task aimed at extracting the value of $\Omega_\text{GW}$.